ensuring knowledge, enhancing quality

 The symposium will provide the opportunity for delegates to showcase their work - either as an oral or poster presentation - to a network of peers, academics and industrial scientists.
 This is the time to showcase your work to a friendly, engaged audience.
 Presentations that have been given at another conferences within the last 12 months are eligible.

-Registration is available for all at a very small rate of £15.00 per delegate - this will include access to the Keynote presentations, the Careers Fair, the podium presentations and poster sessions.
+Registration is available for all for £15.00 per delegate - this will include access to the Keynote presentations, the Careers Fair, the podium presentations and poster sessions.
 It will also cover lunch, refreshments and the drinks reception at the end of the event.
+Due to the substantial subsidy provided by JPAG to host this event, unfortunately no concessions or bursaries are available.

 Prizes